2. Gaussian Mixture Models#

 Once we have fitted a GMM on \(p(x)\), we can use it for:

-1. Sampling: there are efficient ways to draw sample from the Gaussian distribution.
+Sampling: there are efficient ways to draw samples from the Gaussian distribution.

-Most limitations of this approach arive from the assumption that the indivudual clusters follow the Gaussian distribution:
+Most limitations of this approach arise from the assumption that the individual clusters follow the Gaussian distribution:

-• If the data does not follow a Gaussian distribution, e.g. heavy-tailed ditribution with outliers, then too much weight will be given to the outliers
+If the data does not follow a Gaussian distribution, e.g. heavy-tailed distribution with outliers, then too much weight will be given to the outliers.

-• The choice of \(K\) is crucial and this parameters need to be optimized in a outer loop.
+The choice of \(K\) is crucial, and this parameter needs to be optimized in an outer loop.

 2.3.
 Further References#